asx8678/exc-gate-stabilize/README.md

 Please review this code for security issues." > .claude/commands/review.md

-# Use it in Code Puppy
+# Use it in
 /review with focus on authentication
 ```

 ## ⚡ Elixir-Native Runtime

-Code Puppy runs on an **Elixir-native BEAM/OTP runtime** — no Python is required or invoked by default:
+ runs on an **Elixir-native BEAM/OTP runtime** — no Python is required or invoked by default:

 | Capability | Owner | Python needed? |
 |------------|-------|----------------|